 No, legal funding is not a loan or line of credit.

 Instead, a legal funding company purchases a portion of your future settlement or award for a fee.
 This gives you access to some of your money now, and we make money on the fee.

 When we purchase a portion of your future settlement, we own it.
 We are paid directly by the administrator of the settlement or award, as opposed to you paying us back (which is how a loan works).
 We get our money back directly from the settlement because we purchased it, and we own it.

 Why Would I Want to Use Legal Funding?

-It can take years after a case settles or litigation is concluded to receive a check.
+Attorneys as well as plaintiffs use legal funding because it can take years after a case settles or litigation is concluded to receive a check.
 Most people (especially plaintiffs) don’t realize this.
 They tend to think they are just going to walk downstairs, and someone will be waiting with their money.
 It doesn’t work like that.

 In fact, it can take years to receive payment from a settlement.